integreat-io/map-transform/README.md

   date: 'data[0].content.meta.date'
 }

-// You feed it to mapTransform and get a map function const mapper = mapTransform(def)
+// You feed it to mapTransform and get a function that will transform data
+// according to your defintion const mapper = mapTransform(def)

 // Now, run the source object through the mapper and get what you want